Celery – The Best Vegetable for the HeartReading time: 8 min

 Procedure:

-1. Add the celery, garlic, and potatoes to a large saucepan that has been preheated with oil over medium heat.
+1. Add the celery, garlic, and potatoes to a large saucepan preheated with oil over medium heat.

 2. Cook over low heat for 15 minutes, stirring frequently.
 Add a little water if the vegetables start to stick together.